img

 For example, you can use webhooks for the following scenarios:

-• When disputes or conflicts arise, you can receive notifications about them and take appropriate actions.
+- When disputes or conflicts arise, you can receive notifications about them and take appropriate action.

 To use webhooks, you need to follow these steps:

 PayPal provides detailed documentation on working with webhooks, including a list of supported events and data formats you will receive for each event.
-Make sure that your server handles notifications in a secure and reliable manner to avoid data loss or incorrect actions.
+Make sure that your server handles notifications securely and reliably to avoid data loss or incorrect actions.

 Asabix company has experience in connecting PayPal API and other services.
 If you need help or services with API connection, contact us in any convenient way or leave a request on the integration page of any complexity.